dotnet/docs-maui/docs/get-started/installation.md

 # Installation

+In this article, you'll learn how to install Visual Studio 2022 on Windows, or Visual Studio 2022 for Mac 17.4 Preview, so that you can develop native, cross-platform apps using .NET Multi-platform App UI (.NET MAUI).

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vswin)
 <!-- markdownlint-enable MD025 -->

 To start developing native, cross-platform .NET Multi-platform App UI (.NET MAUI) apps on Windows, install Visual Studio 2022 17.3 or greater by following the steps below.
+For information about supported operating systems, hardware, supported languages, and additional requirements and guidance, see [Visual Studio 2022 System Requirements](/visualstudio/releases/2022/system-requirements).

 For information about what's new in Visual Studio 2022, see the [release notes](/visualstudio/releases/2022/release-notes).

 ## Prerequisites

-- See [Visual Studio 2022 System Requirements](/visualstudio/releases/2022/system-requirements) for supported operating systems, hardware, supported languages, and additional requirements and guidance.

-To build .NET MAUI apps for iOS, you'll also need:
+To build .NET MAUI apps for iOS, you'll need:

 - A Mac that is compatible with the latest version of Xcode.
 See Apple's [minimum requirements documentation](https://developer.apple.com/support/xcode/)
 - The latest version of [Xcode](https://developer.apple.com/xcode).
 It may be possible to [use an older version of Xcode](/xamarin/ios/troubleshooting/questions/old-version-xcode) if your Mac isn't compatible with the latest version.